Alexander Löhr: Commander-in-Chief South East

 Löhr succeeded General der Pioniere Walter Kuntze as Commander-in-Chief of the 12th Army on 3 July 1942.
 He was appointed the Wehrmacht Commander in southeast Europe on 1 August 1942, and from 28 December 1942 this position was re-designated as Commander-in-chief in southeast Europe.
 The forces under his command were also designated as Army Group E, and he was appointed as its commander.
 In this role, Löhr controlled all subordinate commands in southeast Europe, including the commanding general in Serbia (Paul Bader), the military commander in the Salonika-Aegean area (Curt von Krenzki), the military commander in southern Greece, the commander of Crete, the naval commander in the Aegean Sea, the German plenipotentiary general in the Independent State of Croatia, the commanding general of German troops in Croatia, and the military attaché in Sofia, Bulgaria.
-Löhr organised the fourth and fifth offensives against Yugoslav Partisans in 1943, during which most of those taken prisoner, including the wounded, were murdered on the spot.
-As Commander-in-Chief of Army Group E, Löhr oversaw the Dodecanese campaign.
-On 26 August 1944, with the Allies driving on Germany on three fronts, Hitler ordered Löhr to begin evacuating Army Group E from Greece and move north to defend the Fatherland.
+Löhr was selected to command the German forces in the Balkans because he was an Austrian and thus was felt by Adolf Hitler to understand the region better as the Austrian empire had long included parts of the Balkans.
+Hitler had a marked preference for appointing his fellow Austrians to positions of power in the Balkans.
+The Balkans were considered by Hitler and the OKW to be of prime importance because it was the source of so many raw materials needed to sustain the German industrial economy such as oil from Romania and bauxite from Yugoslavia as well being the region where chrome from Turkey was transported across.
+The Ploesti oilfields in Romania were the Reichs main source of oil after Operation Barbarossa was launched on 22 June 1941 and Hitler was always very concerned about the prospect of the Allies using Greek airfields to bomb the Romanian oil fields.
+Germany had invaded and occupied Greece in April–May 1941 largely because of Hitler's obsessive fear that the British would bomb the Ploesti oilfields from Greece and thereby cripple the German war machine.
+Because of its economic importance to the Reich, Hitler was convinced that the Allies and the British in particular would attempt a return to the Balkans by landing in Greece, and the Balkan guerrillas could pose a threat to the lines of communication when the expected Allied landing in Greece occurred.